Kogin sashimi

 Tsugaru Kobosha

-In addition to Koginzashi, they also sell Tsugaru lacquerware, so if you want to buy small items as Hirosaki souvenirs, please come and visit us.
+In addition to Kogin embroidery, they also sell Tsugaru lacquerware, so if you're looking to buy some small items as souvenirs from Hirosaki, be sure to stop by the store

 Tsugaru Kobosha <Information>